 By Ivan Ward, Mold Busters

 Mold is not just an eyesore — it’s a serious problem that can have serious effects on your health and safety.
-But because mold growth is such a common occurrence indoors, many homeowners mistakenly believe that it’s completely normal and even harmless.
+But because mold in apartments, houses, and other living spaces is such a common occurrence, many homeowners mistakenly believe that it’s completely normal and even harmless.

 The truth is that mold is neither normal nor harmless.
 Mold is one of the most persistent and destructive problems that can affect a home.
 Here’s some expert advice for dealing with mold: detecting, removing and preventing it.